stancl/tenancy-docs/source/docs/v3/integrations/spatie.blade.md

 ## **laravel-activitylog** {#laravel-activitylog}

 > Note: The ID of the model who's the subject of Activity needs to be an integer.
-We recommend extra security measures when using integer IDs for tenants – because the IDs become enumerable, they get vulnerable to enumeration attacks (which UUIDs are safe against).
-For example, to use the LogsActivity trait on the Tenant model, modify the model to have an integer ID.
+We recommend extra security measures when using integer IDs for tenants.
+Because the IDs become enumerable, they get vulnerable to enumeration attacks (which UUIDs are safe against).
+> For example, to use the LogsActivity trait on the Tenant model, modify the model to have an integer ID.

 ### For the tenant app: {#for-the-tenant-app}